gennady73/keycloak-demo/README.md

-# Keycloak-SSO demo
+# Keycloak-SSO demo (workshop)

-This guide was created in intent to learn the basics of working with SSO using RHSSO v7.6.4.GA as Keycloak server.
+This workshop(and guides) were created in intent to learn the basics of working with SSO server using RHSSO v7.6.4.GA (aka Keycloak).

 ### Prerequisites: